usbpc/AudiblePodcastFeed/docs/AUTOMATE_DOWNLOADING.md

 directory where the `docker-compose.yml` is located.

 ## Example with systemd timers
-To use systemd to automate this, place the following [unit files](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html) in `/etc/systemd/system/`:
+To use systemd to automate this, place the following <a href="https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html">unit files</a>
+in `/etc/systemd/system/`:

 `audible-download.books.service`: